molnard/wasabipres2019/README.md

 # Nodes

 __Supernodes__
 There are supernodes in the network which are collecting metadata about the origin of any network traffic.
 If you are lucky you didn't bump into any network analysis server, but you likely will in the future.
 When you are broadcasting a transaction the originating IP, your IP goes with it.
 To solve this you can use VPN or any anonimity network.
-Wasabi is using TOR and random node selection to address this problem.
+Wasabi is using TOR to address this problem.
 __P2P Transaction propagation__
 In the future transaction propagation could be made more private with the technology called dandelion where path and the propagation as known as diffusion is obfuscated with some random behaviour.
 __Special nodes__